 – What do you do to manage your time?

 - IELTS test in Canada – December 2015 (Academic Module) An IELTS test taker from Canada remembered the following topics...

 - IELTS test in Canada – July 2015 (Academic Module) Thanks to A who took the IELTS test in Canada...

 - IELTS test in Canada – May 2016 (Academic Module) An IELTS test taker from Canada (thanks, J!) remembered the...

 - IELTS test in Canada – August 2015 (Academic Module) An IELTS test taker from Canada (thanks, A!) remembered the...

-- IELTS test in Canada – November 2013 (Academic Module) Our friend N remembered the following questions from the IELTS...
+- IELTS test in Canada – April 2015 (Academic Module) An IELTS test taker from Canada remembered the following details...